About Valerie Smith

 President Smith is the recipient of fellowships from the Fletcher Foundation, the Guggenheim Foundation, and the National Endowment for the Humanities.
 She also received the President’s Award for Distinguished Teaching at Princeton in 2009.

-President Smith holds a B.A. from Bates College and M.A. and Ph.D. degrees from the University of Virginia.
+President Smith is a Phi Beta Kappa graduate of Bates College and holds M.A. and Ph.D. degrees from the University of Virginia.
 She is the author of more than 40 articles and three books on African-American literature, culture, film, and photography, and is the editor or co-editor of seven volumes.
 Her most recent publications are Toni Morrison: Writing the Moral Imagination; The Norton Anthology of African-American Literature (third edition), edited with Henry Louis Gates Jr.; and Race and Real Estate, edited with Adrienne Brown.

 A native of Brooklyn, N.Y., Smith comes from a family of educators.
 Her father, W. Reeves Smith, is a retired professor of biology at Long Island University, Brooklyn, and her mother, Josephine Smith, is a retired teacher in the New York City public school system.